rominator1983/completeModInstallationManual/README.md

 2. Clone all needed repositories

-    Open a console and paste this the following lines to checkout all the needed source code
+    Open a console and paste the following lines to checkout all the needed source code

         cd ~
         mkdir mod